Skip to content

 Lake Nasser – Aswan to Abu Simbel by boat

 Most Nile cruises sail the 200 km of river between Luxor and Aswan.
-Lake Nasser cruises sail the 480 km of artificial lake the Aswan High Dam created, calling at the Nubian temples UNESCO relocated stone by stone in the 1960s — Kalabsha, Wadi El Seboua, Amada, Qasr Ibrim, and finally Abu Simbel at dawn.
+Lake Nasser cruises sail the ~290 km Egyptian stretch of the lake the Aswan High Dam created, calling at the Nubian temples UNESCO relocated stone by stone in the 1960s – Kalabsha, Wadi El Seboua, Amada, Qasr Ibrim, and finally Abu Simbel at dawn.
 Only three ships work the lake: MS Eugenie, MS Kasr Ibrim, and MS Prince Abbas.
 Most returning Egypt travelers regard it as the more atmospheric of the two voyages.

 The five Nubian stops, in sailing order